zephyrproject-rtos/zephyr/samples/net/nats/README.rst

 ``max_msgs`` specifies the number of messages that the server will send before actually unsubscribing the message.
 Can be 0 to immediately unsubscribe.
+(See note below.)

 Both of these functions will return ``-ENOMEM`` if they couldn't build the message to transmit to the server.
 They can also return any error that ``net_context_send()`` can return.

-In order to conserve resources, the Zephyr implementation will not make not of subscribed topics.
-This is left as a task for the user of the API to handle, for instance, when the ``on_message()`` callback is called.
+Note:  In order to conserve resources, the library implementation will not make note of subscribed topics.
+Both ``nats_subscribe()`` and ``nats_unsubscribe()`` functions will only notify the server that the client is either interested or uninterested in a particular topic.
+The ``on_message()`` callback may be called to notify of changes in topics that have not been subscribed to (or have been recently unsubscribed).
+It's up to the application to decide to ignore the message.

 Topics can be published by using the following function: